Gering woman killed in Sunday crash

 A 19-year-old Gering woman died in a multi-vehicle crash on Highway 385 between Chadron and Hemingford Sunday.

-Autumn Elsen died as a result of injuries she suffered after being involved in a crash at about 12 p.m.
+Autumn Elsen died as a result of injuries she suffered after being involved in a crash at about noon.

 Nebraska State Patrol troopers responded to the scene of the crash and upon arrival, a trooper discovered several bystanders attempting to assist those involved in the crash.
 Elsen, the driver of a Pontiac Grand Prix involved in the crash, had been trapped inside her vehicle.
 The driver of another vehicle, Ross Grant, 47, of Alliance, had been ejected from his vehicle, a GMC Sierra.
 Both drivers were transported to Chadron Community Hospital.
 Elsen was pronounced deceased at the hospital.
 Grant was transported by flight to Regional West Medical Center.